nicolasdilley/Gomela/README.md

 Close safety error : false.
 Negative counter safety error : false.
 Double unlock error : false.
-Global deadlock : true.
+Model deadlock : true.
+Panic reached : false.
 -------------------------------

 ```

-which states that Gomela has found a global deadlock in the model.
+which states that Gomela has found a model deadlock in the model.

 To verify a github project: